 (c) when it is executed.

-79. Seizure
+79. Seizing things

 (1) An authorised person may seize a document or other thing that is produced or given in response to a requirement under this Division, or that is found as the result of executing a warrant under this Division.